 4.2.1 In the case of an all-ticket game, the last opportunity for purchasing tickets, subject to availability, will be before the close of business, as publicised, the day prior to the game unless otherwise stated.
-Ticket office opening hours will be adjusted for increased accessibility for all-ticket fixtures and details of opening hours will be publicised on the official club website, matchday programme and local media.
-The club also has a facility for purchasing tickets by telephone or online and details are available on the official club website or from club Reception.
+Ticket office opening hours will be adjusted for increased accessibility for all-ticket fixtures and details of opening hours will be publicised on the official club website, matchday programme, social and local media.
+The club also has a facility for purchasing tickets by telephone or online and details are available on the official club website or from club reception.

 4.2.2 The club reserves the right to charge an administration fee for processing telephone and online bookings for tickets for all fixtures.
 Tickets booked online will be posted out to customers, but may be left for collection by arrangement.